-- Extent to which the expected outcomes (please see Table 1) have been achieved; The contribution of the three participating UN agencies, the UN-REDD Programme Secretariat and partner countries to the achievement of those outcomes. - Main factors influencing the achievement of outcomes (with reference as needed to more detailed analysis under the "Factors affecting performance"). - What is the status of REDD+ readiness in the supported countries, looking at the typical REDD+ readiness components, and to which extent has the UN-REDD Programme contributed to each?
+- 29. The evaluation will assess the extent to which the programme's objectives were effectively achieved or are expected to be achieved. - 30.
+For this, the evaluation will reconstruct the Theory of Change (ToC) of the UN-REDD programme (see paragraph 22 above) based on a review of project documentation and stakeholder interviews.
+The assessment of effectiveness will then focus on the following questions: - Extent to which the immediate outcomes, as defined in the reconstructed Theory of Change, have been achieved by the programme; - Extent to which the formal component outcomes (see Table 1 above) have been achieved, referring as much as possible to the assessment made under the previous point to avoid repetition; - The contribution of the three participating UN agencies, the UN-REDD Programme Secretariat and partner countries to the achievement of those ToC and formal outcomes. - A summary of the main factors influencing the achievement of outcomes (with reference to the more detailed analysis that will follow under the "Factors affecting performance"). - 31.
+A key question under effectiveness will be what the current status of REDD+ readiness is in the supported countries, considering the most currently agreed REDD+ readiness criteria, and to which extent the UN-REDD Programme has contributed to meeting each criterion.